ingcloud-fr/cks-labs/cks/INT-Upgrade_the_cluster/README.txt

 ⚠️ Prerequisites:
 - The cluster use kubeadm
 - This lab assumes your cluster is currently running Kubernetes version **v1.32**.
-- If you used `vcluster` to create this environment, make sure it was launched with `K8S_VERSION=1.32`
+- If you used `vcluster` to create this environment, make sure it was launched with `K8S_VERSION=1.32` or `./vcluster up -n k8s -v 1.32`
+- For training, you can also have 2 controlplanes with : `./vcluster up -n k8s -v 1.32`

 📌 Goals:
 - Understand the upgrade steps and their impact.